 During the 17th century England became steadily richer.
 Trade and commerce grew and grew.
 By the late 17th century trade was an increasingly important part of the English economy.
 Meanwhile industries such as glass, brick making, iron and coal mining expanded rapidly.

-At the top of Stuart society were the nobility.
+At the top of 17th century society were the nobility.
 Below them were the gentry.
 Gentlemen were not quite rich but they were certainly well off.
 Below them were yeomen, farmers who owned their own land.
 Yeomen were comfortably off but they often worked alongside their men.
 Gentlemen did not do manual work!
 Below them came the mass of the population, craftsmen, tenant farmers and laborers.

 On a more cheerful note in the 17th century in many towns wealthy people left money in their wills to provide almshouses where the poor could live.